coopcycle/coopcycle-docs/en/index.md

 This documentation is hosted on [GitHub Pages](https://pages.github.com/).

-You can use the « Edit this page » button to be redirected to the GitHub online editor.
+You can use the "Edit this page" button to be redirected to the GitHub online editor.

 For a guide on how to edit the docs see [Edit Docs] or go to Tutorials → Editing Docs.

 ---

-To get started, take a look at the [key concepts](/en/admin/key-concepts.html).
+Go here to get started.